NagaSolo/0616_merakcyborg_oop-eip-4/README.md

 `Cancel reservation`:
 - It is somewhat similar to the feature mentioned above.
-- This feature requires the date of cancellation in this railway reservation system project in C++.
+- This feature requires the date of cancellation in this railway reservation system project.
 - Then cancellation details can be displayed;
     - the details here include:
         - train no.